Harrell scores 34 as Clippers rout Pelicans

 The win allowed the Clippers to avenge a 132-127 setback on Nov.
 14 at New Orleans in George's season debut.
 Leonard sat out the contest to rest a sore knee.
 The Pelicans were playing the second end of back-to-back contests, falling 128-120 at the Utah Jazz on Saturday.

-New Orleans played without forwarding Derrick Favors (back spasms) and Josh Hart (ankle).
+New Orleans played without forward Derrick Favors (back spasms) and Josh Hart (ankle).

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)